 Hengyuan Zhang is a Ph.D. student at the CSE Department of UCSD working with professor Henrik I. Christensen.
 He earned his master’s degree in Intelligent Systems, Robotics and Control at the ECE Department of UCSD and Bachelor’s degree in Automation at Nanjing University.
 His research is in tracking and sensor fusion in Autonomous Driving.
 He is part of the founding team in the Autonomous Vehicle Lab and has worked on LiDAR based detection, tracking and lidar-camera fusion for object tracking and semantic mapping at AVL.
 He is excited about using robotics technologies to make human lives better.

-Zihan is a graduate student in the Computer Science & Engineering department majoring in Computer Science.
-She earned her Bachelor’s degree in Computer Science at the University of California, San Diego.
-She is interested in the intersection of robotics and computer vision.
-She is currently working on the monocular depth estimation project at AVL.
+Zihan is a P.h.D student at the Computer Science & Engineering department working with professor Henrik I. Christensen.
+She graduated both Bachelor’s and Master’s degrees in Computer Science at the University of California, San Diego.
+She is interested in the intersection of robotics and deep learning.
+She is currently working on the trajectory prediction and intent recognition projects at AVL.

 Po-Jung Lai received his masters in Electrical and Computer Engineering focusing